aiwipro/RAV4-PHEV-EU-230V-1kW-OUTLET/README.md

 The Renogy inverter’s remote control board connects via an RJ45 connector.
 When the remote switch is in the "on" position, pins 3 and 5 have continuity.
 In the "off" position, continuity is broken.

-Using an Ethernet cable, the inverter can be turned on by shorting the blue-white and blue-green wires.
+Using an Ethernet cable, the inverter is turned on by shorting the blue-white and blue-green wires.

 At one end, the optocoupler/relay is connected to the 12V outlet cable with a polarity-protected connector.
-The cable connects to V, G, and trigger (two wires used).
-Depending on your setup, some relays turn on when the trigger is "low" and others when it is "high."
+V, G, and trigger lines are connected (two wires used).
+Relay logic depends on the chosen device (trigger high or low).

-At the other end, the optocoupler/relay is connected to the Ethernet cable—in this case, white-blue and white-green to the relay pins.
+At the other end, the relay output is connected to the Ethernet cable (white-blue and white-green to relay pins).

 ![image6](images/6.jpeg "the relay")